openjdk/guide/src/index.md

 _Congratulations!_ Your changeset will now make its way towards a promoted build.
 When the changeset becomes part of a promoted build, the bug's "Resolved in Build" will have a value of \"b\[1-9\]\[0-9\]&ast;\" to indicate the build number.

+# Testing Changes

+In addition to your own Java applications, OpenJDK have support for two test frameworks, JTReg and GTest.
+JTReg is a Java regression test framework that is used for most of the tests that are included in the OpenJDK source repository.
+The Google Test (GTest) framework is intended for unit testing of the C++ native code.

+## JTReg

+In depth documentation about the JTReg framework is found here: [JTReg harness](https://openjdk.java.net/jtreg/).
+JTReg itself is available in the [Code Tools Project](https://openjdk.java.net/projects/code-tools/).

+Below is a small example of a JTReg test.
+It’s a clean Java class with a main method that is called from the test harness.
+If the test fails we throw a RuntimeException.
+This is picked up by the harness and is reported as a test failure.
+Try to always write a meaningful message in the exception.
+One that actually helps with understanding what went wrong once the test fails.

+    /*
+     * @test
+     * @summary Make sure feature X handles Y correctly */ public class TestXY {
+        public static void main(String[] args) throws Exception {
+            var result = X.y();
+            if (result != expected_result) {
+                throw new RuntimeException("X.y() gave " + result + ", expexted " + expected_result);
+            }
+        }
+    }

+This example only utilizes two JTReg specific tags, `@test` and `@summary`. `@test` simply tells JTReg that this class is a test, and `@summary` provides a description of the test.
+There are several other tags that can be used in JTReg tests.
+You can for instance associate the test with a specific bug that this test is a regression test for.

+    @bug 7000001

+Or you can specify a number of requirements that must be fulfilled for JTReg to execute the test.

+    @requires docker.support
+    @requires os.family != ”windows”
+    @requires os.maxMemory > 3G
+    @requires os.arch=="x86_64" | os.arch=="amd64"

+You can also specify if the test requires specific modules, and you can specify command line flags and run the test in several different ways.

+    @modules java.base/jdk.internal.misc
+    @run main/othervm -Xmx128m TestStringEndify

+Note that you can have several `@run` tags in the same test with different command line options.

+The [JTReg documentation](https://openjdk.java.net/jtreg/) provides information on many more tags like these.

+### Running OpenJDK JTReg Tests

+When configuring the OpenJDK build you can tell it where your JTReg installation is located.
+When providing this information you can later run `make run-test` to execute JTReg tests.

+    sh ./configure --with-jtreg=/path/to/jtreg
+    make run-test TEST=tier1

+In the OpenJDK source tree you can find a directory called `test`.
+There are a large number of tests in this directory that are written to be used with JTReg.

+    make run-test TEST=test/jdk/java/lang/String/

+You can also run JTReg without invoking make.
+In this case you’ll need to tell JTReg which JDK to test.

+    jtreg -jdk:/path/to/jdk /path/to/test

+## GTest

+As mentioned the Google test framework is mainly used for C++ unit tests.
+There are several of these in the `test/hotspot` directory.
+The tests can be run without starting the JVM, which enables testing of JVM data structures that would be fragile to play with in a running JVM.

+    static int demo_comparator(int a, int b) {
+      if (a == b) {
+        return 0;
+      }
+      if (a < b) {
+        return -1;
+      }
+      return 1;
+    }

+    TEST(Demo, quicksort) {
+      int test_array[] = {7,1,5,3,6,9,8,2,4,0};
+      int expected_array[] = {0,1,2,3,4,5,6,7,8,9};

+      QuickSort::sort(test_array, 10, demo_comparator, false);
+      for (int i = 0; i < 10; i++) {
+        ASSERT_EQ(expected_array[i], test_array[i]);
+      }
+    }

+`ASSERT_EQ` is one example of an assertion that can be used in the test.
+Below are a few other examples.
+A full list is found in the [Google Test Documentation](https://github.com/google/googletest/blob/master/googletest/docs/primer.md).

+    EXPECT_TRUE(condition);
+    EXPECT_FALSE(condition);
+    ASSERT_TRUE(condition);
+    ASSERT_FALSE(condition);
+    EXPECT_EQ(expected, actual);
+    EXPECT_NE(val1, val2);
+    EXPECT_LT(val1, val2);
+    EXPECT_LE(val1, val2);
+    EXPECT_GT(val1, val2);
+    EXPECT_GE(val1, val2);
+    EXPECT_STREQ(expected_str, actual_str);

+`ASSERT` is a fatal assertion and will give you fast failure.
+That means that test execution will be stopped and the failure will be reported. `EXPECT` is a nonfatal assertion and will report the error but continues to run the test.
+All assertions have both an `ASSERT` and an `EXPECT` variant.

+### Running OpenJDK GTests

+To run GTests in OpenJDK use make:

+    make test-hotspot-gtest

+You can use the environment variable `GTEST_FILTER` to select subsets of tests.
+The filter should be a regular expression.

+    GTEST_FILTER="code.*:os.*"
+    GTEST_FILTER="os.*-os.page_size_*"

 # Producing a Changeset

 This section is confined to the actual Mercurial mechanics required to produce a changeset: